On this page

-- tighten the ordering of services and/or the buying of stock so that you always have what you need, when you need it, without excess stock or empty shelves
+- Tighten the ordering of services and/or the buying of stock so you always have what you need, when you need it, without excess stock or empty shelves.

 When working with suppliers to manage stock:

-- use a stock control and inventory system that helps you manage your stock, including items you must never run out of, so that you can keep sales momentum.
-Your customers should never be disappointed about your key products
+- use a stock control and inventory system that helps to manage your stock, including items you must never run out of to keep sales momentum – your customers should never be disappointed about your key products

-- prioritise your needs from suppliers - do you need fast delivery, good quality service or product, lowest price etc. Often you'll find a supplier can provide speed, quality or price but rarely all three
+- prioritise your needs from suppliers, such as fast delivery, good quality service or product, lowest price – often you'll find a supplier can provide speed, quality or price but rarely all three